kodlist/moo-jsonplaceholder-qa/README.md

    Note: Such value or variable reusability handling is little different or I may not use any datastore if I were to use RestAssured with JUnit or TestNG.
 But there is a cost - time factor - time to write api test in karate is much easier, faster and easy to maintain compared to any other tool.
-   Finally, it is little daunting or challenging task to make it easy for manual tester (qa) to make use of code base.
+   Finally, in my experience it is little daunting or challenging task for manual tester (qa) to make use of code written in Java be it **Restassured** or **SAAJ**.
+Karate makes my life easy, because I had to make sure framework is ready or coded as early as possible and let others to use it.
    ```